 What are your predictions for the coming months?

 From a business and market share perspective we are expecting the same growth patterns of the last quarter.
 Covid has readjusted travel and behavioural patterns, so we expect to see the same positive tourism numbers throughout the rest of Q4.
 Locally, decreases in costs and subsequently in pricing have driven further adoption of our service.
 We are committed to remain the ride-hailing service with the shortest waiting time at the best prices as we strive to reflect these optimisations on customer prices.
 The medium term is looking even better as mobility grows but we are excited by our north star: the internationalisation of our technology operations into multiple regions as of next year.

 eCabs has been increasingly focusing on the technology side of business.
 Does this now define the organisation?

-eCabs today is a mobility product and technology company employing over 50 technologists with 10 nationalities in 5 different countries.
+eCabs today is a mobility product and technology company employing over 50 technologists with ten nationalities in five different countries.
 The number increased substantially over the past 17 months and will be exponentially growing in the medium to long term as we continue building our fully IP-owned tech platform drawing upon 11 years of invaluable experience operating in one of the world’s most dense road networks.
 We see the future in our mobility business as one that is defined by data aggregation and machine learning.
 To enable machine-made decisions at speed and scale as well as exponential improvements and product automation.
 This level of intensive optimisation will enable us to be always faster and cheaper, without ever compromising on service levels.

 The concept of sustainability increasingly dominates the agenda.
 Where are you at with your project launched earlier this year to operate a fully Eco-friendly fleet by 2025?
 Is this project really feasible?